-More than half of Americans say they fear they may not have enough money in retirement, making that the country’s No. 1 financial worry, according to a recent Gallup poll.
+According to a recent Gallup poll, more than half of Americans say they fear they may not have enough money in retirement.
+In fact, that’s the country’s number one financial worry.

 Instead of living with gnawing uncertainty, take these four steps now to help build your financial confidence:

 2. Invest early, consistently and plentifully.
-A 2012 Blackrock survey found that 36 percent of retirees regret not contributing the maximum amounts to their 401(k) plans, and 32 percent say they wish they’d spent less and saved more.
+A 2012 Blackrock survey found that 36 percent of retirees regret not contributing the maximum amounts to their 401(k) plans.
+32 percent say they wish they’d spent less and saved more.

 At age 25, Courtney invests $3,000 in a 401(k) each year for 10 years — or a total of $30,000 of her own money.
 Assuming an average 4 percent annual return, her investment will grow to $121,000 by her 65th birthday, even though she doesn’t contribute another penny.

 Meanwhile, Sarah waits until age 35 to start saving.
 If she then invests $3,000 each year for 10 years at the same 4 percent return, she will only have $82,000 by age 65 — despite having invested the same $30,000 as Courtney.

 3. Build an emergency fund.
 Life happens.
 Death of loved ones, business and career setbacks, economic downturns and health challenges are inevitable parts of life.
 So are joys, like meeting the love of your life, having babies, and achieving professional success.
 Create a financial framework for your life that provides security during tough times, as well as the flexibility to seize opportunities and explore your passions as they present themselves.
 Many financial experts recommend maintaining a cash fund of at least six months’ worth of expenses to keep your family financially buoyant during tough times—and to afford the flexibility to make changes.